kailash-manasarovar/statement/docs/timeline/2024/september.md

 - The conservation with the hacker continues while I'm in France up until the 21st September.
 - However, it is not as intimate as before, and the threats and porn are back again.

-## Letters

-- I send as many letters as I can while I'm in France to as many people as possible.
-- The reason I do this is because this is the only way I can communicate with anyone without the hackers and the whole criminal gang being aware of it.
-- I add photos that he has sent to me too, even thought I'm not sure if they are legit or not.
-- Certainly the screenshot of the concert I see in [June 2023 on Youtube](../2023/june.md#another-young-girls-funeral) is legit and I send a copy of that in the pack.
-- At some point back in Dénia, I see a giant message come up on my screen "thank you", and then it's gone.

 ### Rocio Vidal